 Rope is one of the oldest documented uses of jute, as the fibers are easily twisted into a lightweight rope that holds up well against tension and friction.
 Records dating back to the 16th century of jute fabric clothing being worn in India and jute paper being produced in China.

 Kolkata, India was the hub of the jute industry when exportation to Europe began in the 18th century.
 During that time, Dundee, Scotland opened its first jute mill in 1838 and became one of Europe’s largest jute cloth producers.
 Consequently, nearly every piece of jute cloth was produced there from when the industry began until the late 19th century.

 So, what is jute good for?
 Known for its versatility and durability, jute fabric is a sustainable material that is among the softest and smoothest natural fibers.
 It is also known for being:

 - resilient to wear and tear

 - susceptible to slight creasing

 Though the most well-known use is burlap, the fiber can be made into yarns, twines, and other fabrics.
-These textiles are then used to make items like curtains, carpets, sacks, rugs, and shopping bags.
+These textiles make items like curtains, carpets, sacks, rugs, and shopping bags.

-Corchorus plants require a tropical climate with high humidity and temperature, which is why the majority of jute cultivation is located in India and Bangladesh.
-The corchorus plants are characterized by their long stems (1-3m on average!) which makes them perfectly suited for textile processing.
+Corchorus plants require a tropical climate with high humidity and temperature, which is why most jute cultivation is located in India and Bangladesh.
+The corchorus plants are characterized by their long stems (1-3m on average!), which makes them perfectly suited for textile processing.

-Unlike most textile fibers (which mostly consist of cellulose), jute fibers are part cellulose, part lignin.
-Cellulose is a major component of plant fibers and lignin is a major component of wood fiber; making jute fabric part plant fiber, part wood!
+Unlike most textile fibers (consisting mostly of cellulose), jute fibers are part cellulose, part lignin.
+Cellulose is a major component of plant fibers and lignin is a major component of wood fiber, making jute fabric part plant fiber, part wood!